borisyordanov/vscode-supercharge-react/README.md

 ## CI

-- Version are automatically bumped.
+- Versions are automatically bumped.
 Read more [here](https://github.com/marketplace/actions/github-action-for-vsce)
 - [Automatic publishing](https://github.com/marketplace/actions/github-action-for-vsce) when a PR is merged to master thanks